esraa-saleh/mywebsite/content/authors/admin/_index.md

 Outside of the world of research, I love mentoring aspiring Computer Scientists, downhill skiing, tinkering with electronics, and creative writing!
 I like talking to new people, so feel free to reach out.
 Lets grab a virtual coffee together :)

+**Here's a dedicated [link](https://calendly.com/esraasaleh/open-chats) for scheduling research or career chats**.
+If no time listed would work for you, email me and we'll come up with other time-slots.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->